Avadhoot05/SnapStream/README.md

 # snap
-A chrome extension that captures frames from YT video and generates a PDF
+A chrome extension that captures video frames and transform them into convenient PDF notes, perfect for students and professionals.